cisagov/Malcolm/docs/kubernetes.md

 * `suricata-claim` - storage for Suricata logs
 * `zeek-claim` - storage for Zeek logs and files extracted by Zeek

 An example of how these PersistentVolume and PersistentVolumeClaim objects could be defined using NFS can be found in the [kubernetes/01-volumes-nfs.yml.example]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/kubernetes/01-volumes-nfs.yml.example) manifest file.
-Before [running](#Running) Malcolm, copy the `01-volumes-nfs.yml.example` file to `01-volumes.yml` and modify (or replace) its contents to define your PersistentVolumeClaim objects.
+Before [running](#Running) Malcolm, copy the `01-volumes-nfs.yml.example` file to `01-volumes.yml` and modify (or replace) its contents to define the PersistentVolumeClaim objects.

-If you attempt to start Malcolm without these PersistentVolumeClaims defined in a YAML file in Malcolm's `./kubernetes/` directory, you'll get an error like this:
+Attempting to start Malcolm without these PersistentVolumeClaims defined in a YAML file in Malcolm's `./kubernetes/` directory will result in an error like this:

 ```
 $ ./scripts/start -f /path/to/kubeconfig.yml